-As indicated by the results presented in Section 4, it is encouraging to recognize that, in the current study, participants exposed to "near" patents were not significantly worse than the control condition participants in terms of novelty and quality of their design output - meaning that the external stimuli, though causing a greater cognitive load on the participants, was not detrimental to their performance on the design task.
-Further, the results in Section 4 indicate that the patents designated as "near" patents in this study were significantly more helpful to designers during their ideation than the patents designated as "far" in terms of their effect on novelty and quality of design output, and in their perceived relevance to the design problem.
+As indicated by the results presented in Sec.
+4, it is encouraging to recognize that, in the current study, participants exposed to "near" patents were not significantly worse than the control condition participants in terms of novelty and quality of their design output-meaning that the external stimuli, though causing a greater cognitive load on the participants, was not detrimental to their performance on the design task.
+Further, the results in Sec.
+4 indicate that the patents designated as "near" patents in this study were significantly less harmful to designers during their ideation than the patents designated as "far" in terms of their effect on design output, and in their perceived relevance to the design problem.

-Figures 1 and 2, displaying the novelty and quality results from the previous and current studies, suggest what appear to be opposing conclusions regarding whether "near" or "far" patents are more beneficial to the design output.
-These seemingly opposing results raised the question: how consistently are the labels "near" and "far" used, not only in these two studies, but in the literature as a whole?
-Unfortunately, "near" and "far" when talking about the distance of analogies often mean something different to each researcher, and to each individual study or discussion.
-This makes generalization about the effects of distance of analogy on design and ideation a difficult task.
-To reconcile the findings of our two studies, we took advantage of the same process and tool used to choose the stimuli in the most recent work in this paper to understand how our definitions of "near" and "far" compared to one another.
+Figures 3 and 4, displaying the novelty and quality results from the previous and current studies, suggest what appear to be opposing conclusions regarding whether "near" or "far" patents are more beneficial to the design output.
+These seemingly opposing results raised the question: how consistently are the labels "near" and "far" used, not only in these two studies but also in the literature as a whole?
+Unfortunately, "near" and "far" when talking about the distance of analogies often mean something different to